 Parents and students came together to prepare for the trip.
 After enjoying a delicious potluck dinner and prayer, the group divided up.
 Mr. Livermore gave last-minute information and pointers to parents.
 Mrs. Livermore and the students prepped for Vacation Bible School.
 They made sure their skits were ready, all supplies were purchased, and sanded boat kits made by Mr. Livermore.
 Donations, including many t-shirts from Holy Family’s football program, were distributed for packing.
 We are ready to go!

 Holy Family Catholic High School proudly announces Chris Carlton as a 2019 Ambassador of Christ Award co-recipient.
 Chris is the son of Mary and the late Roy Carlton of Chanhassen.
 He attended middle school at St. Hubert Catholic School in Chanhassen.
 This award is chosen by votes from classmates, faculty, and staff and awarded to a senior who consistently act in a dignified manner, and, by doing so, influence others to strive for goodness and holiness.
-This year the voting was tied and Chris was the co-recipient with Allie Phillips.
+This year the voting for the Ambassador of Christ was tied and Chris was the co-recipient with Allie Phillips.

 Chris graduated Suma Cum Laude with honors from Holy Family Catholic High School on Wednesday, May 22.
 He leaves high school with a very full resume of involvement in school activities.
 He played tennis for four years and was a varsity captain his senior year.
 He served on the school’s student council for four years, finishing his term as an executive board member and the public relations external officer.
 He is a four year member of the Honor Society, Health Club, Eco-Freako Club, Lasallian Youth Club, the Knowledge Bowl Team, and Youth in Government, where he was invited to represent the State of Minnesota’s Delegation at the National Judicial Competition.
 As an underclassman, he also dipped his toes in football, lacrosse, and the Equality Club.
 Outside of school he has volunteered with Feed My Starving Children, Furnishare at Love Inc., the American Red Cross, The Langdon, and Summerwood Senior Living Community.